Links on Android Authority may earn us a commission. Learn more.

 In summary, I like it!
 It reminds me a lot of the Fitbit app, if you’re familiar.
 Samsung Health is clean and easy to use, and provides lots of social features and challenges to keep you motivated.
 There are also a variety of workout programs, videos, and health resources if you want to dig into yoga and meditation or learn more about the latest diet trends.

-Samsung is putting advertisements in Samsung Health.
-There’s a big banner ad on the top of the Home screen, advertising things like the Galaxy Note 20 Ultra (which is annoying to see while you’re using a Galaxy Note 20 Ultra), promotions from the Galaxy Store, and more.
-There’s a dedicated Notifications tab that also gives you ads for related products like vitamins.
+At the time of review, Samsung had a nasty habit of putting advertisements in Samsung Health.
+This included a big banner ad on the top of the Home screen, advertising things like the Galaxy Note 20 Ultra (which is annoying to see while you’re using a Galaxy Note 20 Ultra), promotions from the Galaxy Store, and a dedicated Notifications tab that also gives you ads for related products like vitamins.
+The company has since done away with this practice, making for a much cleaner experience.

 Samsung Galaxy Watch 3 specs